 I find this method most effective with a wetter dough, which for me, is typically anywhere above 78% hydration.
 This hydration number is subjective, so you'll have to experiment to see when this technique is most useful.
 If the dough is overly stiff or too dry, it's hard to stretch it sufficiently at each turn.
 In this case, I knead the dough in the bowl with a series of folds right in the bowl to bring it together after initial incorporation.

 A tip to keep your hands and counter clean: wet your hands often with water, pausing periodically through the kneading process.
-Keeping them mostly nonstick will help avoid excessive dough-tear.
+Keeping them mostly nonstick will help avoid excessive dough tearing.
 Additionally, use a plastic scraper to occasionally stop and scrape the counter clean, reincorporating any stuck bits back into the mass (you can see me do this in the video below).

 Excessive dough hydration can make the slap and fold process a little messier and sometimes even very difficult.
-If your dough is very highly hydrated, it can help to split mixing up into stages or even do a bassinage type mix, slowly adding water in through the mix to avoid a very sloppy dough in the beginning.
-For instance, withold some of the mixing water and begin slap and fold without the reserved water.
-Once the dough builds some strength, add in a little more to the dough in the mixing bowl and continue strengthening in a second slap and fold session on the counter.
+If your dough is highly hydrated, it can help to split mixing up into stages or even do a bassinage type mix, slowly adding water through the mix to avoid a very sloppy dough in the beginning.
+For instance, hold back some of the mixing water and begin slap and fold without the reserved water.
+Once the dough builds some strength, add a little more to the dough in the mixing bowl and continue strengthening in a second slap and fold session on the counter.

-Slap and fold: step by step
+The slap and fold technique: step by step

-- Using wet hands, grab one side of the dough to your left or right with both hands in a pincher type formation
+- Using wet hands, grab one side of the dough to your left or right with both hands in a pincher-type formation

 - Pick up the dough (it'll hang long in front of you) and slap the long-hanging dough down onto the counter